Humanizing Medspeak

 The Beauty of Medspeak

 The vocabulary of medicine can be elegant, efficient and sound oh-so beautiful with all those Latin words.
 There is something poetic and mellifluous about the word “vestigial” which is a leftover structure with no current function, like the appendix.
-Another example: I recently hurt my thumb after my 7-year old daughter’s ace tetherball serve.
+Another example: I recently hurt my thumb after my daughter’s ace tetherball serve.
 Presenting my black and blue thumb to my favorite orthopedic surgeon, he said: “A minor bruise to your flexor pollicis longus and brevis muscles.”
-Just sort of rolls off your tongue.
+It just sort of rolls off your tongue.
 Felt better already.

-The Vagaries of Medspeak
+The Vagueness of Medspeak

 But Medspeak can also dehumanize.
 In the field of men’s health, I hear the words “idiopathic epididymitis” all the time.
-That’s eleven syllables of Medspeak in just 2 words.
+That’s eleven syllables of Medspeak in just two words.
 Sounds impressive but what does it really mean?
 How’s this: “unexplained scrotal pain that is not due to cancer or other badness.”
 When put in front of another word, “essential” also means unexplained.
 Admittedly, Medspeak can make even the vague and unknown sound official.

 When commenting on written Medspeak, the late author-doctor Michael Crichton wrote: “I don’t agree… that medical writing is inept.
 I argue that it is actually a highly skilled, calculated attempt to confuse the reader.”
 Agreed.
 When used excessively or carelessly, it is dehumanizing and can change the moment and direction of a patient’s life.

 While I was a resident at the University of Pennsylvania years ago, a college friend who trained with me gave me a small book of poems to carry around.
 I opened it during those rare, quiet moments that can happen while on call.
 The book was by William Carlos Williams, a noted doctor-poet.
-Dr. Williams fully understood the two edged sword of Medspeak when he noted: “It is not what you say that matters but the manner in which you say it; there lies the secret of the ages.”
+Dr. Williams fully understood the two-edged sword of Medspeak when he noted: “It is not what you say that matters but the manner in which you say it; there lies the secret of the ages.”